Doctor of Education

 All foundation competency courses, specialization courses, and method coursework must be completed prior to students entering into the Comprehensive Assessment.
 Upon successful completion of the Doctoral Comprehensive Assessment: Pre-Candidacy Prospectus, students become official Doctoral Candidates and may move onward to the dissertation coursework which is completed sequentially.

-In the Doctor of Education, specializations such as Curriculum and Teaching (CT), Early Childhood Education (ECE), Educational Leadership (EL), English Second Language (ESOL), Instructional Leadership (IL), Special Education (SE), and Sports Management (SM) have a curriculum focused on the PK-12 environment. *Please note these Doctoral level PK-12 specializations are not accredited by the Teacher Education Accreditation Council (TEAC).
+In the Doctor of Education, specializations such as Curriculum and Teaching (CT), Early Childhood Education (ECE), Educational Leadership (EL), English Language Learning (ELL), Instructional Leadership (IL), Special Education (SE), and Sport Management (SM) have a curriculum focused on the PK-12 environment.

 *The elective course scheduled as part of the initial degree may be changed upon request.
-Students should contact their academic advisor for assistance.
+Students should contact their Academic and Finance Advisor for assistance.